-In essence, this is the very same logic as Newton's.
-Recall Newton's premise (iii) above: true motion has certain "properties, causes, and effects."
-The causes are "forces impressed upon bodies to generate motion" (1999: 412).
-Now, the Law of Inertia governs these forces: they alone change true inertial translation; and they always change it.
+Newton, The Principia, 412.

+tion; and they always change it.
 But, to change a body's relative motion, forces are neither necessary nor sufficient, in flat contradiction with the Law.
 Thus, Newton and Euler concluded separately, true motion cannot consist in a relation of matter to matter.
 This raises a fascinating question, as yet unsolved.
 Did Euler in Réfléctions just restate a part of Newton's argument without acknowledging him as the originator?
 Or did he rediscover it independently?
-His powerful intellect and peerless grasp of the conceptual foundations of mechanics certainly point to the latter.
+His powerful intellect and peerless grasp of the foundations of mechanics certainly point to the latter.

 As Euler was for absolute motion at that time-its sole yet ablest defender-so was Kant for relationism.
-He first advocated it in New Theory of Motion and Rest, a little-read but very important paper from 1758.
-Recall that a relationist grants that any body has a unique true motion, and explicates it as a distinguished relation to other bodies or matter.
+He first advocated it in Neuer Lehrbegriff der Bewegung und Ruhe, a little-read but very important paper from 1758.
+Recall, a relationist grants that any body has a unique true motion, and explicates it as a distinguished relation to other bodies or matter.
 Kant is no exception.
-For him, wahrhafte Bewegung is the kinematic relation between any two interacting bodies.
+For him, true motion (wahrhafte Bewegung) is the kinematic relation between any two interacting bodies.
 (In keeping with the Wolffians' paradigm process, Kant in the 1750s restricts his account to collision.)
 Again like any standard relationist, he explains why that relation is privileged: in his view, because it results in dynamical effects, unlike any other kinematic change relative to bodies outside the interacting system.
-Further, the two colliding bodies share in this mutual relation-viz., relative motion-to the same extent: "tell me if one can infer, from what happens between them, that one is at rest and only the second moves, and also which of them rests or moves.
+Further, the two colliding bodies share in this mutual relation-their motion toward each other-to the same extent: "tell me if one can infer, from what happens between them, that one is at rest and only the second moves, and also which of them rests or moves.
 Must we not ascribe the motion to both, namely in equal measure?
 Their mutual approach may be attributed to the one just as much as to the other" (2:18).
 So, he infers, in any impact one body is in true motion relative to the other, and vice versa.
-Quantitatively, this motion is its momentum with respect to the mass center of the 2-body system.
+Quantitatively, this motion is its momentum with respect to the mass center of the two-body system.
 Thus each body has a true velocity, which consists in a relation to a material system of reference, the so-called center-of-mass (CM) frame of the collision.